byuflowlab/Aeroelasticity.jl/README.md

    - Time-Marching Analyses
  - Directly interfaces with [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl)
  - Verified/Validated against theoretical, computational, and/or experimental results (see the [examples](@ref Examples))
  - May be easily extended to include additional models and/or model couplings.
-(See the [developer guide](@ref Developer's Guide), pull requests are welcome)

 ## Installation